 After the death of his mother, when Earl was two, his father, William Lees, remarried a woman who brought her niece and nephew into the marriage.
 Earl did not talk much about his childhood, except that he was asked to leave home after graduating high school due to depression and lack of food.
 How ironic as his father and his two brother left Ireland due to the potato famine in the early 1900s.

 Earl was a wonderful student of life.
 He learned and KNEW the value of food, and money, and how to appreciate EVERYTHING he had.
 He often shared that he doesn’t recall throwing anything away as a boy.
-Everything was recycled.
+Everything was used up, aka, recycled. 😁

 To put his service into perspective, he served under General Patton.
 That is remarkable in itself.
 Then to now learn and see, he was in all of the major battle locations in the western European Theatre.
-Here is a brief synopsis taken from his military records as noted:
+Here is a brief synopsis taken from his military records as noted and other documents: